What kinds of works will be considered for the Celebration of Scholarship?

 What is the timeline?

-To apply to present as part of a concurrent session, poster or performance, your application must be submitted by you and approved by your faculty mentor by 5pm on Friday, February 27, 2015.
+To apply to present as part of a concurrent session, poster or performance, your application must be submitted by you and approved by your faculty mentor by the February deadline.
 If you and/or your faculty mentor do not meet this deadline, your submission will not be eligible for review by the Celebration of Scholarship Review Panel and will not be able to be considered for presentation.
 Please work closely with your faculty mentor to assure adequate time for the mentor to review and approve your submission.
 You must apply online by accessing the "Abstract and Application Submission"

 Concurrent session, poster or performance?